HowToDoInJava

-Learn to configure hibernate/JPA support in Spring Boot2 applications, along with creating entity classes and extending inbuilt JpaRepository interfaces.
+Learn to configure hibernate/JPA support in Spring Boot applications, along with creating entity classes and extending inbuilt JpaRepository interfaces.

-In this example, we are using maven to add runtime jars in project.
+In this tutorial, we are using maven to add runtime jars to the project.
 If you are using gradle then please find related dependencies.

 <parent>